 301 Advanced Microcomputer Systems with Spreadsheet Applications.
 (3) This course covers advanced spreadsheet techniques including microprogramming.
 Also covered are on-line information systems, package installation, and other advanced application techniques.
 Credit cannot be given for both CS 301 and CS 302.
 Prerequisite: CS 101 or 203.

 305 Introduction to Computer Forensics.
 (3) An introduction to computer forensics.
 The course will cover a range of computer hardware and forensics software tools on current and past operating systems.
-Cannot be applied toward the computer science major.
-Prerequisite: CS 101 or equivalent.
+Cannot be applied toward the Computer Science major.
+Prerequisite: CS 101 or CS 114 or equivalent.

 310 Computer Organization I. (3) Numeric representation, logical gates, latches, adder design; architectural components: ALU, bus, IO devices; memory organization; instruction set design and tradeoffs, addressing techniques.
-Prerequisite: CS 211 with a grade of C- or better and CS 212 with a grade of C- or better or consent of department.
+Prerequisites: CS 214.

 315 E-Commerce Technology.
 (3) Concepts, design, and applications related to electronic commerce.
 Course is designed for nonmajors, especially those who will manage or operate an E-Commerce system in a business environment.
-Cannot be applied toward the computer science major.
-Prerequisite: CS 101 or an introductory programming class.
+Cannot be applied toward the Computer Science major.
+Prerequisite: CS 101 or CS 114 or an introductory programming class.

 351 Data Structures II.
 (3) Advanced data structures with emphasis on non-linear data structures.
 Strategies for constructing algorithmic problem solutions.
 Analyzing the time and space efficiency of algorithm implementations.
-Prerequisite: CS 350 with a grade of Cor better and MATH 255.
+Prerequisites: CS 250 with a grade of C- or better and (MATH 255 or MATH 341).

 355 Automata and Computability Theory.
 (3) An introduction to the modern theory of computing: automata theory, formal languages, and effective computability.
 Topics covered include finite automata and regular languages; pushdown automata and context-free languages; Turing machines and general computability; undecidability and the halting problem.
-Prerequisite: junior standing and MATH 255.
+Prerequisites: junior standing and (MATH 255 or MATH 341).

-371 UNIX I. (3) An introduction to the UNIX environment.
-Includes shell commands, scripting, regular expressions, SED, process manipulation, forks, threads, shared memory, semaphores, and sockets.
-Prerequisite: CS 350 or Corequisite: CS 350.
+371 (Cross-listed with NET 371) UNIX.
+(3) An introduction to the UNIX environment.
+Includes shell commands, scripting, regular expressions, SED, process manipulation, forks, threads, process synchronization, introduction to system programming.
+Not open to students with credit in NET 371.
+Prerequisite: CS 250 or Corequisite: CS 250.

 380 Survey of Programming Languages.
 (3) Comparative study of programming languages.
 Applications and features of common languages in terms of data definitions, structures, storage.
 Language implementations of common algorithms.
 Prerequisite: CS 214 or 230.

 396 Honors Seminar.
-(3, repeatable once) Intended for computer science honors students.
+(3, repeatable once) Intended for Computer Science honors students.
 Topic varies with each offering of the course with no topic being repeated in any four-year period.
-Prerequisite: Honors Program participant or consent of department.
+Prerequisite: Honors Program participant of consent of School.

 412 Graphical User Interface Programming.
 (3) Development of programs that use multiple windows, dialog boxes, mouse input, interapplication communication using API calls, object-oriented frameworks and application builders.
-Prerequisites: CS 350.
+Prerequisite: CS 250.

 455 Computer System Security.
 (3) Survey of major areas of computer system security.
 Emphasis on detection and prevention.
 Hardware and software discussed.
-Cannot be applied to the computer science major.
-Prerequisite: CS 101 or equivalent.
+Cannot be applied to the Computer Science major.
+Prerequisite: CS 101 or CS 114 or equivalent.

 465 Computer Graphics.
 (3) Introduction to computer-generation of graphs and pictures, using both character and pixel graphics methods, in two and three dimensions.
 Animation techniques, CAD methods.
 Computer lab projects.
 Prerequisite: CS 351.

 470 Database Systems.
-(3) Introduction to database concepts.
-Survey of semantic models such as entityrelationship, network, relational, hierarchical.
+(3) Survey of data models with emphasis on the relational model.
 Data normalization.
-Data sublanguages.
-Design, security, and integrity considerations.
-Survey of operational systems, their relation to data models.
+Query languages and query optimization.
+Design and security considerations.
+Exposure to commercial database management systems.
 Credit cannot be given for both CS 470 and (CS 483 or IS 342).
 Prerequisite: CS 351 or NET 432.

 473 Computer Simulation.
 (3) Introduction to computer simulation techniques and programming languages, GPSS and SIMSCRIPT.
-Prerequisites: CS 350.
+Prerequisite: CS 250.

 484 Network and Data Communications Concepts.
 (3) Concepts and design of commercial computer and telecommunications networks.
 Course is designed for nonmajors, especially those who will manage or operate networks in a business environment.
-Cannot be applied toward the computer science major.
+Cannot be applied toward the Computer Science major.
 Credit cannot be given for both CS 484 and (IS 324 or CS 420).
-Prerequisite: CS 101 or (CS 211 and CS 212).
+Prerequisite: CS 101 or CS 114 or CS 214 or (CS 211 and CS 212).

 488 Introduction to Programming with Visual Basic.
 (3) Introduction to the principles of programming for Windows in Visual Basic.
-Principles include eventdriven programming, control structures, data types and structures, properties, events, methods of controls, and forms.
-Cannot be applied toward the computer science major.
-Prerequisites: CS 101 or ET 105, or equivalent.
+Principles include event-driven programming, control structures, data types and structures, properties, events, methods of controls, and forms.
+Cannot be applied toward the Computer Science major.
+Prerequisite: CS 101 or ET 105, or equivalent.

 491 Software Engineering I. (3) This course will cover the design principles of large software systems.
 Emphasis will be on proper requirement analysis, software design, resource requirements, maintenance, prototypes, team participation, and the software engineering life cycle.
-Writing Instruction in the Discipline (WID) course.
-Prerequisites: CS 351, 355; ENG 280; and at least 85 s.h.; and consent of department.
+Writing Instruction in the Disciplines (WID) course.
+Prerequisites: CS 351, 355; ENG 280; and at least 85 s.h.; and consent of School.

 495 Computer Science Internship.
 (1–12, repeatable to 12) Credit for work experience in a research, governmental, or business organization.
 Internship project report required.
 Only 3 s.h. can be used for the major.
-Prerequisites: 15 s.h. of computer science courses and computer science department approval.
+Prerequisites: 15 s.h. of Computer Science courses and School of Computer Sciences approval.
 Graded S/U only.

 497 Senior Honors Project.
 (3–6, repeatable to 6) This course provides a project option within the departmental Honors Program.
-Project directed by a faculty member of the Department of Computer Science.
-Prerequisite: senior Honors Program participant or consent of department.
+Project directed by a faculty member of the School of Computer Sciences.
+Prerequisite: senior Honors Program participant or consent of School.

 499 Independent Study.
-(1–3, repeatable to 6, 3 per semester) Individual study or research in an area of computer science under the supervision of a computer science faculty member.
+(1–3, repeatable to 6, 3 per semester) Individual study or research in an area of Computer Science under the supervision of a Computer Science faculty member.
 Project report required.
-Prerequisite: approval of computer science department.
+Prerequisite: approval of School of Computer Sciences.